L10Coding/ABAC_for_JML_LIfecycle_Management/README.md

 <img width="1000" height="800" alt="Dynamic Group Membership - Marketing" src="images/Dynamic Group Membership - Marketing.jpg"/>

+---

-## 🔧 Created an Enterprise App (CA-Policy-Test-App):
+## 3. Setting Up the Enterprise App `(CA-Policy-Test-App)`:

-- Configured access to `CA-Policy-Test-App` to require assignment, and then added two of my Dynamic Groups.
-This ensures access to the application is based on attributes of users.
+Deployed a test app named `CA-Policy-Test-App` and configured it for secure access:
+- Enabled the Assignment Required setting, so that only designated users can access.
+- Assigned the Dynamic Groups to the app.
-- Configured SSO and SAML for users to access utilizing their Entra ID credentials.
+- Configured Single Sign-On (SSO) and SAML, so that users can sign in securely with their Entra ID credentials.

 <img width="1000" height="800" alt="Policy-Test App Configuration" src="images/CA-CA Policy Test App - Properties.png "/>

 <img width="1000" height="800" alt="Policy-Test App Assigned Groups" src="images/CA-CA Policy Test App - Applicable Groups.png "/>

+---

-## 🔐 Establishing Conditional Access Policies according to Dynamic Group/Department
+## 4. Establishing Conditional Access Policies according to Dynamic Group/Department
+To add an additional layer of protection, I created specific security rules tailored to each group's attributes:

 | Group | Controls |
 |------|----------|